How Does a Shower Work?

 - Hot water supply

-- Showerhead riser
+- Shower head riser

 The valve is where everything gets a little more technical.
 Inside, it keeps the hot and cold water separate until you’re ready for them to mix and turn the taps.

-Your shower drain is more than a hole in the ground.
+Shower drains are more than a hole in the ground.
 If you could see the whole drainage setup you’d find a:

-- Drain trap, either an S or P shape
+- Drain trap, either an S or P-shape

 - Drain pipe